“Breastfeed”: It’s all in a Word

 My Baby is Tongue Tied?

-Type I tongue tie--tip of tongue "tied" to floor of mouth.
+Type I tongue tie–tip of tongue “tied” to floor of mouth.

 My lactation consultant told me my baby is tongue tied and she needs to get her frenulum clipped so she can breastfeed.
 What is a frenulum?
 Why does my baby need this procedure?

-The frenulum is a (usually) thin, fibrous band that connects the underside of the tongue to the floor of the mouth.
+The frenulum is a (usually) thin, fibrous band of connective tissue that connects the underside of the tongue to the floor of the mouth.
 The mere existence of a lingual (tongue) frenulum is not an indicator of a problem.
 The important thing is whether the frenulum restricts the movement of the tongue in a way that interferes with its normal functions.
 If it does, your baby has a condition known as tongue tie or ankyloglossia.
 Continue reading

 Breastfeeding in Public-The First Time